mumble-voip/mumble-www/hugo/content/documentation/mumble-server/mumo.md

 +++
 title = "Mumo"
-date = "2014-07-15T11:37:55"
+date = "2014-08-17T11:22:02"
 license = "CC by-sa 2.5"
 categories = []
 +++
 # mumo - The Mumble moderator

-Mumo is meant to provide a platform on which python based Mumble server plugins can be built upon.
+Mumo is meant to provide a platform on which Python based Mumble server plugins can be built upon.
 The goal is to reduce the boilerplate needed to interact with the Mumble server to a minimum.

-To achieve this goal tasks like Ice interface setup, basic error handling, configuration management, logging and more are provided by mumo.
+To achieve this goal tasks like [Ice](https://wiki.mumble.info/wiki/Ice) interface setup, basic error handling, configuration management, logging and more are provided by mumo.
 Developers can focus on their specific functionality instead.

 ## Currently mumo comes with the following modules
 ### bf2
 Battlefield 2 game management plugin that can dynamically move players into appropriate channels and groups to fit the in-game command structure.
 This is achieved by using